jnozzi/cocoadev.com/markdown/NEWtoCocoaEmployeeDepartmentExampleHelp.md

 ----

 What I would recommend to you, Matt, is that you learn the conventional ways of getting data in and out of interfaces.
 Learn about outlets and accessors, actions and delegates.
-Learn about General/ModelViewController.
-I know that things like General/CocoaBindings and General/CoreData make it much easier for experienced programmers to accomplish many of these tasks, but if you dive in like this, using techniques that make "programming so easy, even an idiot could do it" then you will be writing progams that only an idiot could write (namely, you will be producing the applications that the tutorials lay out for you).
+Learn about ModelViewController.
+I know that things like CocoaBindings and CoreData make it much easier for experienced programmers to accomplish many of these tasks, but if you dive in like this, using techniques that make "programming so easy, even an idiot could do it" then you will be writing progams that only an idiot could write (namely, you will be producing the applications that the tutorials lay out for you).
 Just my humble opinion, but I think you are in a wee bit too much of a hurry.

 ----